SPRING GARDENING TIPS FOR CAT OWNERS

 The spring season means gardening, and when you have cats, why not make a garden you can both enjoy?
 Read up on your felines’ favorite plants as well as a few poisonous plants you need to skip.
 Plus, check out these must-see cat garden tips and tricks!

-How to Keep Cats From Getting Into Your Plants
+How to Keep Cats Out of Potted Plants

 Most of the time, cats are sweet and playful, but occasionally their mischievous side comes out and they climb onto counters, get into your plants and knock things onto the floor—it’s all part of their charm.
 When cats knock things over or chew them to shreds, it’s usually not because they are trying to be a pain— they’re actually just practicing their hunting skills.
 Cats often “toy” with their prey, so using their paws to nudge that potted plant off the counter is actually their way of keeping their hunting skills sharp.

-If your cat is showing a particular affinity for getting into your plants, there are also a few steps you can take to keep them out of your greenery:
+If your cat is showing a particular affinity for getting into your plants, there are a few steps you can take to keep them out of your greenery.